Five Things That Trump is Doing That Aren’t Terrible (Or, Dare I Say, Actually Good)

 It’s been almost a full year since the world came to that screeching, terrifying, and horrific end we all died during at the end of January, 2017.
 Remember the fires, the bombings, and mass zombifyings of both rural and urban areas?
 Yea, Charlottesville was a tough week… But there are good things to be found in every death or rebirth– and die, and be reborn, we have, arguably, already done.

-Many of us *WeALL *WeALL thought that the world was going to end at most around six-hundred and sixty-six minutes into the Trump presidency, and it was pretty hard not to think in this way if you were someone who understood the psychology of despotism in any subconscious way (it’s not actually that hard, considering we’re all prone to it (are any of us absolutely good?)), but then: the world didn’t end.
-At that point, us ‘skeptics’ had but two opposing choices: refuse to even consider that we may have been somewhat wrong about a formerly fairly important part of our ‘ideology’ (that Understanding is as simple as: you either do it or you don’t)–or we could get the fuck over it.
+Many of us *WeALL *WeALL thought that the world was going to end at most around six-hundred and sixty-six minutes into the Trump presidency, and it was pretty hard not to think in this way if you were someone who understood the psychology behind despotism in any subconscious way (plato (*Joke)), but then: the world didn’t end.
+At that point, us ‘skeptics’ had but two opposing choices: refuse to even consider that we may have been somewhat wrong about a formerly fairly important part of our ‘ideology’ (that Understanding is as simple as: you either do it or you don’t)–or we could attempt get over it.

 1: The existence of ‘President Trump’ has officially made challenging the norm the norm